 Where the proposed amendments exceed one page, they need not be given to every member, but must be posted in a conspicuous place in the school or website or made accessible to all members.

-Section XII – PROPERTY IN DOCUMENTS
+Section XII – PROPERTY IN DOCUMENTS AND ELECTRONIC ACCOUNTS

-All documents, records, minutes, correspondence, or other papers kept by a member, executive member, representative, or committee member in connection with the Council shall be deemed to be property of the Council and shall be turned over to the president when the member, executive member, representative, or committee member ceases to perform the task to which the papers relate.
+All documents, records, minutes, correspondence, or other papers or control of digital accounts kept by a member, executive member, representative, or committee member in connection with the Council shall be deemed to be property of the Council and shall be turned over to the president when the member, executive member, representative, or committee member ceases to perform the task to which the papers relate.

 Section XIII DISSOLUTION

-1. In the event of winding up or dissolution of the Council, and after payment of all debts and costs of winding up or dissolution, the assets and remaining funds of the Council shall be held in the Sherwood Park PAC Bank Account until such time as a new Sherwood Park PAC is established.
+1. In the event of winding up or dissolution of the Council, and after payment of all debts and costs of winding up or dissolution, the assets and remaining funds of the Council shall be held in the Sherwood Park PAC Bank Account until such time as a new Sherwood Park PAC is established, or disbursed as decided upon by majority vote of the membership at the final general meeting.

 In the event of winding up or dissolution, all records of the Council shall be given to the principal of Sherwood Park Elementary until such time as a new Sherwood Park PAC is established.

-Adopted by Sherwood Park PAC at North Vancouver, British Columbia, on October 7, 2020.
+Adopted by Sherwood Park PAC at North Vancouver, British Columbia, on XXXXXXX.

 Signatures of Chair(s) and one other executive member to be added on adoption